-Original Research contains all data pertaining to the research carried out by the author.
-Also known as article, research, research article, or original article, it is quite common.
+Original research contains all data pertaining to the research carried out by the author.
+Also known as an article, research, research article, or original article, this type is quite common.
 The format for research articles varies greatly depending on the discipline.

 Methods or methodologies contain new experimental techniques, trials, or methods.
 This kind of article usually showcases the new version of present methodologies.

-Case Studies include reports of unique sensations or development.
-They help other researchers in understanding the latest phenomena that may happen.
-They are usually used in the medical field; any emerging or unidentified pathological case is reported in case studies.
+Case Studies include reports of unique discoveries or development.
+They help other researchers to understand the latest phenomena that may be occurring.
+They are usually used in the medical field; any emerging or unidentified pathological case is reported in a case study.

-Review Articles are written by pioneers in various disciplines following an invitation from the journals’ editors.
+Review articles are written by pioneers in various disciplines following an invitation from the journal’s editor.
 They are hugely cited and read by scholars or researchers.
-An extensive research on a particular topic, along with its perspective and direction, is included in the review articles.
+Extensive research on a particular topic, along with its perspective and direction, is included in the review article.

-Letters or Reports contain brief data on original research.
-It is believed by the editors that the reports instigate certain interest in the researches and they probably carry out research in that area.
+Reports or letters contain brief data on original research.
+It is believed by the editors that the reports instigate certain interest in the research.
 These reports have critical time limits and follow article length limits as well.

-When scholars review journal articles by checking their research and quality adherence before publication, then the journal is called peer-reviewed journal.
+When scholars review journal articles by checking their research and performing quality adherence before publication, the journal is called a peer-reviewed journal.

-Peer-reviewed publications mean that scholars have scrutinized the journals or articles for substance and standard.
-They are also called as refereed journals, as the scholars who review the journals judge the standard of the article.
+Peer-reviewed publications mean that scholars have scrutinized the journal or article for substance and standard.
+They are also sometimes referred to as “refereed” journals, as the scholars who review the journals judge the overall standard or quality of the article.

-- Citing peer-reviewed journals will aid in enhancing the work quality of the research.
+Citing peer-reviewed journals will typically aid in enhancing the quality of research on any given subject.

 Process of Journal Publishing

-Opting for open access publishing is a great idea, if the author wants the article to be available to everyone and cited more.
+Opting for open access publishing is a great idea if you want the article to be available to everyone and cited more frequently.

-- Develop a catchy and appropriate title for the article so as to catch the reader’s attention.
+- Develop a catchy and appropriate title for the article in order to capture the reader’s attention.

 - Summarize the full research for the abstract in about 200 words.

-- Abstract, along with the title, should provide full information about the article to the readers.
+- The abstract, along with the title, should provide full information about the article to the readers.

 - The language and style of the article should be consistent, and redundant words should be avoided.

-The journals are usually peer reviewed after they are submitted.
-If the author receives any sort of criticism from the editors, then he/she should correct the articles accordingly and submit them.
+- The journal articles are usually peer reviewed after they are submitted.
+If you receive any sort of criticism from your peer editors, you should correct the articles accordingly prior to submitting them.

-Lapiz offers assistance to authors and publishers in writing journal content, proofreading, copyediting, enhancing the article, and typesetting the pages while creating a journal publishing workflow.
+Lapiz offers assistance to authors and publishers in writing journal content, proofreading, copyediting, enhancing the article, typesetting, and assisting with a journal publishing workflow.

 Types of Journals